GPS tracking - user manual

 MENU > TRACKS will show you the list of tracks:

-“Last 100” is a filter button - to give you ability to filter tracks by start or end date or just show last X tracks.
+“Last 100” is a filter button — it gives you the ability to filter tracks by start or end date or just show the last X tracks.

 Swipe from left to right to assign the track category if needed (Business, Personal, etc).